soierr/Java-Advanced-Feb-Apr-2018/README.md

 ### DB Used

-`flowegarden.db` - located in root of this project, used by running application
+`flowergarden.db` - located in root of this project, used by running application

-`flowegarden-dev.db` - temporarily used database created only for the time of running tests.
+`flowergarden-dev.db` - temporarily used database created only for the time of running tests.
 See [Test Strategy](./README.md#test-strategy) &nbsp;for details

 ### Test strategy